shopware5/devdocs/source/blog/_posts/2016-10-27-advanced-promise-patterns.md

 We're switching out the exception with a call of `reject()` and using the exception as the first argument.
 Now we can use the benefits of the automatic propagation feature.
 Returning a promise has the benefit that people can always handle all errors in the same consistent way.

-Keep in mind, you can use the `Promise.reject()` method to create a new promise object with a rejected state and an error instead of instaniating a new promise object:
+Keep in mind, you can use the `Promise.reject()` method to create a new promise object with a rejected state and an error instead of instantiating a new promise object:

 ```
 Promise.reject(new Error('Oh no something went wrong'));